 Lower than the state average

 Ready to move to Birmingham?
 There are a variety of housing options in the area.
 Click below to learn about the recent trends, average home values and even a few current real estate listings in Birmingham.

-The quality of a school district if often a top factor for parents considering where to live.
+The quality of a school district is often a top factor for parents considering where to live.
 Strong school systems attract new residents and help their cities prosper.
 See how Birmingham rates.

-Access to quality hospitals, doctors and healthcare providers are just part of what make a healthy community.
+Access to quality hospitals, doctors and health-care providers is just part of what makes a healthy community.
 Here’s how to get and stay healthy in Birmingham.